Consent Management Platforms: The Definitive Guide of 2019

 Please note: this list excludes the popular cookie notification tools built by Insites (on 585 sites), Catapult (44), and dFactory (32), as they don't integrate with downstream partners.

 Quantcast’s CMP is the most widely-adopted one in both the US and UK, not too surprising since they were part of the IAB Steering Committee and helped oversee the IAB’s framework.
-It's still anyone's game, though, given that Quantcast accounts for just 19% of all CMPs.

 What's also interesting is the hodgepodge of companies that comprise this list.
 Only Cookiebot (by Cybot) is a pure-play CMP.
 The others include a diverse set of industries, each of whom likely view their CMP as an opportunity to upsell their core product.